Fallout 4: 111 Tips to Survive Survival Difficulty

 Engage all opponents in stealth mode

-Stealth is essential in most situations in this difficulty and it is a tremendous advantage catching adversaries off guard.
+Stealth is essential in most situations in this Survival difficulty, and it is a tremendous advantage catching adversaries off guard.
 While it could be considered dishonorable, that's irrelevant in war.
 Shoot all enemies when they aren't aware, or back stab them.
-Whenever shooting an opponent is the only option, wait until he /she is far away from other opponents to prevent an alarm being raised.
+Whenever shooting an opponent is the only option, wait until he/she is far away from other opponents to prevent an alarm being raised.

 If enemies are closer together, engage the first with a head shot from your mid-range weapon, then move onto the next quickly; empty the rest of your magazine if it's necessary.
 If your cover is blown, change to your close combat weapon and remain in cover behind the wall the enemy is logically going to advance through.
 Drop a mine in the doorway and back off behind cover, aiming your shotgun at the door.
 If the enemy survives the explosion, keep shooting.
 This tactic is generally effective throughout the game, and it's effective for avoiding standing fights.